delegacz/md-milestone-4/README.md

 - All products, Images, Product description are from [Nike Store](https://www.nike.com)

 ### Media
-- All the product photos are from nike.com and are used for educational purposes only, Nike and Nike Swoosh are registered trademaks belonging to Nike
+- All the product photos are from nike.com and are used for educational purposes only.
+Nike and Nike Swoosh are registered trademarks belonging to Nike

 ### Acknowledgements